Aurora-RGB/Docs/content/reference-layers/gradient-fill.md

 Name|Description
 -|-
-Gradient|The gradient that will be used to set the keys's color to.
+Gradient|The gradient that will be used to set the keys' color to.
 Effect Speed|The speed that the colors of the keys change.
 Higher = faster.
 Fill keyboard canvas|Tick this to fill the whole keyboard with the gradient instead of the *affected keys*.
 Affected Keys|A collection of keys that will be set to the target color.